robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

 ---

-Answer set programming is a way of writing Datalog-like programs to compute acceptable models (answer sets) that meet certain contraints.
-Whereas traditional [datalog](/docs/introductions/datalog/) aims to compute just one database, answer set programming allows different choices to be made that let multiple possible databases diverge.
+Answer set programming is a way of writing Datalog-like programs to compute acceptable models (answer sets) that meet certain constraints.
+Whereas traditional [datalog](/docs/introductions/datalog/) aims to compute just one solution, answer set programming introduces choices that let multiple possible solutions diverge.

 Dusa allows choices by supporting mutually exclusive assignments to a functional predicate.
 Any assignment which satisfies all integrity constraints